FAQs About Progesterone

 Can men use natural progesterone?

 Yes, men over age 45 can benefit from progesterone cream.
 Progesterone is made by both male and females, lesser in males.
 But as men age, the production of progesterone declines.
-The benefits of progesterone in males are to increase the libido, helps to balance the testosterone which in turns helps bones to be stronger and helps to prevent osteoporosis.
+The benefits of natural progesterone for men are to increase the libido, helps to balance the testosterone which in turns helps bones to be stronger and helps to prevent osteoporosis.
 Progesterone cream has shown to help relieve the pain from rheumatoid arthritis too.

 Do I need a prescription from a doctor for natural progesterone cream?